November 10, 2020

-Once you have found some names of physician assistants nearby, you can send them an email or call and ask if they will allow you to shadow them.
-Be polite, direct, and prepare to be flexible so you can fit around their schedule.
+Once you have found some names of physician assistants nearby, you can email them or call and ask if they will allow you to shadow them.
+Be polite, direct, and prepare to be flexible, so you can fit around their schedule.
 If you don’t hear back from someone after a couple of weeks, it’s okay to send a second message or make another call.

 There are also options for virtual shadowing if you don’t feel you can find a PA or doctor in your area.
 You can check with your university or local hospital and ask if they have any online shadowing programs.
-However, virtual shadowing doesn’t quite give you the same experience that in-person shadowing programs do.
+Keep in mind, virtual shadowing doesn’t quite give you the same experience that in-person shadowing programs do.